Jahija303/GymCoach/docs/progress.md

 - The general idea was: In order to validate proper squat form, we need to consider both front and side directions (front for knee positions and side for knee, hip and back bending angles) and to try and consider both at once, because the user might be doing the squat correctly from the side, but incorrectly from the front, so we cannot tell for sure that his form is correct (only if he does it twice for each side, but it sounds a bit stupid)
 - In order to consider both at the same time, we need to get the joint angle in a 3D space.
 We tried doing this with only z values but failed, we tried to calculate the body rotation but failed as well.
 We simply cannot get a reliable rotation angle from the resulting keypoints we receive, we mentioned the problems we faced with these calculations in the previous text.
 - How else can we validate a proper form ?

+next:
+- Squat will be validated from the front and the side separately.
+The user will have a disclaimer that gives information which side is being validated and their limitations (cannot completely validate knee position if viewing from one side)
+- Complete the front squat validation based on visible keypoints/angles.
+Mostly focus on knee positioning.
+- Update the UI: Display current squat state (standing, halfSquat...), next squat state, tips on what to do to get to next squat state (bend knees more), rep counter (only counts rep if all states reached), rep speed (are they going too fast)
+- Finnaly research ML models and how can they help us validate the exercise even further.